Oscarlind/Oscarlind.github.io/_posts/2021-09-14-OpenShift-Resource-Handling.md

 With this LimitRange we have decided that each Container max may request 4 CPU and 5 Gi memory.
 They must request at least 25 millicores and 32Mi of memory.

 In addition to this, we have set default values.
 Unlike when we only had our quota, we can now deploy applications without setting requests and limits.
-What happens instead is that our application retrieves the default values, from the limitRange, at startup and uses these.
+What happens instead is that our application retrieves the default values, from the limitRange, at the time of deployment and uses these.

 We can still define our own values as long as these do not exceed the maximum or go below the minimum requirements of our LimitRange.

+## Conclusions

+Resource management in K8s/OpenShift is handled by several different components and these are the main ones.
+A lot of issues with cluster resources boils down to a lack of understanding of how this works and how the different parts work together.

+Requests determine the actual resources you reserve for your application.
+Limits set the values you cannot have the application exceed.

+Quotas are the amount of resources you are allowed to specify in Requests and Limits (not actual usage)

+LimitRanges set the maximum amount of resources we are allowed to request as well as the minimum.
+They also allow us to make use of default values which are taken into effect if no requests/limits are specified.

 ## References